Check out my rankings within each division by clicking on the links below. If there is a lineal champion in a weight class, he is ranked No. 1.

 In a huge upset, then-interim titlist Corrales, a southpaw from Panama, traveled to Tokyo and scored three knockdowns against long-reigning titleholder Takashi Uchiyama in the second round to win the full title in April 2016.
 In the December rematch, also in Tokyo, Corrales came away with a split decision victory.
 Then he signed with Golden Boy Promotions and made his American debut on July 15 on HBO, retaining the belt by very close decision against Robinson Castellanos.
-Corrales got knocked down twice in the fourth round, dropped Castellanos in the seventh round and won by 10th-round technical decision when the fight was stopped after Castellanos suffered a horrible cut from an accidental head butt.
-They really need to have a rematch.
+Corrales will be back on HBO to defend against Puerto Rico's Alberto Machado (18-0).

 Davis, a dynamic fighter from Baltimore and a Floyd Mayweather protégé, was very impressive on Jan.
 14 when he stepped up in competition and stopped Jose Pedraza in the seventh round of an excellent fight to win a world title.
 He was equally as impressive in his first defense on May 20, when he was in England, with Mayweather at ringside, and destroyed mandatory challenger Liam Walsh in a third-round knockout victory.
 But he was not close to that in his next fight on Aug.
-26, when he was overweight by two pounds, stripped of his belt and then turned in a middling performance in an eighth-round knockout of Francisco Fonseca on the Mayweather-Conor McGregor Showtime PPV undercard.
-This kid could be around doing damage for the foreseeable future.
+26, when he was overweight by two pounds, stripped of his belt and then turned in a middling performance in an eighth-round knockout of Francisco Fonseca on the Mayweather-Conor McGregor undercard.

 5. Orlando Salido (44-13-4)

 Mexico's Salido, a former featherweight and junior lightweight titleholder, has been in numerous fight of the year candidates and become a fan favorite for good reason.
 In his latest incredible action fight, Salido battled to a draw challenging titleholder Francisco Vargas in June in the 2016 ESPN.com fight of the year.
 He returned from an 11-month layoff May 27 to knock out late replacement Aristides Perez, of Colombia, in the eighth round, but not before suffering a third-round knockdown.
-The win set up a possible August rematch with titleholder Vasyl Lomachenko, whom Salido outpointed in a close fight in fight in 2014, but Salido ultimately turned down the fight.
+After various fights fell through for different reasons, Salido is slated to challenge countryman Miguel Berchelt (32-1) for his world title on HBO in December.
+That's a can't miss action fight.

 6. Francisco Vargas (23-1-2)

 Vargas -- the Mexican Arturo Gatti -- won the 2015 fight of the year in an epic comeback knockout of Japan's Takashi Miura to win a world title and drew with former titlist Orlando Salido in the 2016 fight of the year in his first defense.
 But both fights were absolutely brutal and Vargas took tremendous punishment.
 He suffered bad cuts in both fights which came back to haunt him in his second defense on Jan.
 28, when he faced countryman Miguel Berchelt in an HBO main event.
 It was, of course, another action-packed fight, but Berchelt took over in the later rounds after opening terrible cuts around both of Vargas' eyes.
 His skin just cannot hold up under the assault and Berchelt won by 11th-round knockout.
 Vargas, who has been ordered to face countryman Jhonny Gonzalez (64-10) in a title eliminator, aims to return to action before the end of the year.

 7. Robinson Castellanos (24-13)

 Mexico's Castellanos, an upset specialist, pulled a big one in May when he knocked out former featherweight titlist Yuriorkis Gamboa in the seventh round of a one-sided fight.
 The win propelled him into a world title shot against Jezreel Corrales on July 15 on HBO.
 It was a highly competitive fight as Castellanos scored two fourth-round knockdowns and was also dropped in the seventh round.
 Ultimately, Castellanos lost a very tight 10th-round technical majority decision when it was stopped after Castellanos suffered a bad cut from an accidental head butt.
 Castellanos will face Jason Sosa (20-2-4) on HBO on the Sergey Kovalev-Vyacheslav Shabranskyy card with the winner promised a title shot in 2018.

 8. Jason Sosa (20-2-4)

-Although Sosa was awarded a draw against former featherweight titlist Nicholas Walters in December 2015, virtually everybody had Sosa losing a one-sided fight.
-However, he got the draw, and that set him up for a shot at secondary titleholder Javier Fortuna on June 24 in Beijing.
-Sosa, trailing on all three scorecards, rallied for a big upset as he drilled Fortuna in the 11th round.
-Sosa made his first defense on Nov.
-12, traveling to Monte Carlo and outpointing England's Stephen Smith in a fantastic slugfest.
-Sosa then gave up his belt to facilitate a fight nobody else seemed to want against outstanding titleholder Vasyl Lomachenko on April 8.
+Sosa made the first defense of his secondary belt in November 2016, traveling to Monte Carlo and outpointing England's Stephen Smith in a fantastic slugfest.
+Sosa then gave up his belt to facilitate a fight nobody else seemed to want against the outstanding titleholder Vasyl Lomachenko on April 8.
 However, Sosa, as most predicted, was completely outclassed in a ninth-round knockout loss.
 His return will come against Mexico's Robinson Castellanos (24-13) on the Sergey Kovalev-Vyacheslav Shabranskyy HBO card.